benlagrone/rs-video-stitch/README.md

 Tips:

 - Keep these exports in `render-api/.env.local` (or similar) and `source` it whenever you open a new terminal.
-- Point `AUTH_TOKEN` to the same value clients use when authenticating.
 - `PYTHONPATH=$(pwd)` must reference the `render-api` directory so modules like `app.renderer` resolve correctly.

 ### 5. Start the FastAPI server